nikhilnitrr/nikhilnitrr/README.md

 - 👋 Hi, I’m @nikhilnitrr
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning Vue.js with typescript
+- 🌱 I’m currently learning web development at NeogCamp

 - 📫 How to reach me ...drop an email on nikhilchandrakar3@gmail.com